 The Family Finance emphasis is only available in Logan.

-With a degree in Family, Consumer, and Human Development, students may pursue careers in the following areas:
+With a degree in Human Development and Family Studies, students may pursue careers in the following areas:

 Family and Community Services, Child Development, and Human Development Lifespan Emphases